Implementing Extensible Patterns

 (funcall fn (rest pat) form blists)))

 Putting things in the table is also easy.
 We define a function add-extension to associate a pattern matching function with a pattern label.
-If match-predicate is the function that does the matching work for ?is, we'd write
+If MATCH- NOT is the function that does the matching work for ?NOT, we'd write

-The :single says that an ?is pattern matches one input pattern.
+The :single says that a ?NOT pattern matches one input pattern.
 Most patterns are of this type.

-This approach is called data-driven programming because how our code runs (which code gets called) is driven by the data (in this case, symbols in the pattern).
+This approach is called data-driven programming because how our code runs, i.e., which code gets called, is driven by the input data, in this case the symbols in the pattern.

 Segment Matching Patterns